 The U.S. Postal Service offers methods of protection for customers sending money through the mail.
-It is widely believed that it is illegal to mail cash.
-This is not true, and people frequently mail cards with cash gifts in them for birthdays and holidays.
+And although it is widely believed that it is illegal to mail cash, this is not true, people frequently mail cards with cash gifts in them for birthdays and holidays.
 The law only prohibits certain activities involving money, usually where fraud or gambling is concerned.
 Violations involving the U.S. Postal Service are federal offenses that will subject you to fines or jail time, depending on the severity of the crime.

 Do You Need Insurance?

 You are automatically insured up to $100 if you use the Priority Express Mail option, even if you do not purchase insurance.
 Domestic insurance covers losses up to $5,000 and Registered Mail with insurance covers losses up to $25,000.
 You must declare the full value of your package, even if the insurance limits are not sufficient to cover the entire amount.
 When filing a claim for loss reimbursement, you will need to present evidence of the package's value.
 Check with the post office before mailing the money to verify that your proof of value will be acceptable if you need to file a claim later.
 Make sure your packaging is secure to reduce the chance of tampering or accidental loss of the cash.